-- Understood and evaluated the process, the design and implementation of controls in place to determine valuation of (Re)Insurance contract assets and liabilities; - Assessed of the competence, capabilities and objectivity of the management appointed actuary; - Tested the completeness, and on sample basis, the accuracy and relevance of data used to determine future cashflows; - Evaluated the appropriateness of the methodology, significant assumptions including risk adjustment, PAA eligibility assessment, discount rates and expenses included within the fulfilment cashflows.
-This included consideration of the reasonableness of assumptions against actual historical experience and the appropriateness of any judgments applied; - We independently reperformed the calculation to assess the mathematical accuracy of the reinsurance contract assets and liabilities on selected classes of business, particularly focusing on largest and most uncertain reserves; - Evaluated and tested the data used in the impairment model calculations receivables for amount due; and - Evaluated and tested the calculation of the expected credit allowance and key assumptions and judgements used.
+- Understood and evaluated the process, the design and implementation of controls in place to determine valuation of insurance contract liabilities, reinsurance contract assets and reinsurance contract liabilities. - Assessed the competence, capabilities and objectivity of the management appointed actuary; - Tested the completeness, and on sample basis, the accuracy and relevance of data used to determine future cashflows; - Evaluated the appropriateness of the methodology, significant assumptions including risk adjustment, PAA eligibility assessment, discount rates and expenses included within the fulfilment cashflows.
+This included consideration of the reasonableness of assumptions against actual historical experience and the appropriateness of any judgments applied; - We independently reperformed the calculation to assess the mathematical accuracy of the insurance contract liabilities, reinsurance contract assets and reinsurance contract liabilities on selected classes of business, particularly focusing on largest and most uncertain reserves; - Evaluated and tested the calculation of the expected credit loss allowance and the key assumption and judgements used; and - Assessed the adequacy of disclosures included in financial statements against the requirements of IFRS Accounting Standards.